lambda-fairy/lambda-fairy.github.io/posts/2014-01-08-on-pokemon.markdown

 title: On Pokémon: the color of science
 ---

 Yesterday I hatched an Eevee.
-It was shiny, which in Poké-parlance means it had a rare mutation that changed its color.
+It was *shiny*, which in Poké-parlance means it had a rare mutation that changed its color.
 In this case, its fur was snow-white instead of brown.

 IMAGE